 Certified translation

-A round stamp of a sworn translator in Germany as a symbolic picture for German, English, French and Danish certified translation services online in Dresden.
+A round stamp of a sworn translator in Germany as a symbolic picture for German, English, and French certified translation services online in Dresden.

 Legal translations with stamp and signature